 - It is often disguised as "vegetable oil" so you may not know you're consuming it.

-- Palm oil itself is not bad, but the unsustainable way that it's produced is destroying rainforest habitats.
+- Palm oil itself is not bad, but the unsustainable way that it's produced is destroying rainforest habitats in countries such as Indonesia.

 - Mandatory palm oil labelling will put pressure on companies to start using sustainably-produced palm oil.

-- The decision to introduce mandatory labelling of palm oil in Australia rests with a group of Ministers who make up the Ministerial Forum on Food Regulation.
+- The decision to introduce the mandatory labelling of oils in Australia rests with a group of Ministers who make up the Ministerial Forum on Food Regulation.

 Tell your Minister that you want palm oil to be clearly labelled.